panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 [Open the demo.](https://codesandbox.io/s/competent-grass-89so21?file=/src/Main.jsx)

-`const elementRef = useRef()` creates a ref. `elementRef` will contain after mounting the DOM element instance.
-You don't have to initialize the ref with any initial value.

-Then `elementRef` have to be assigned to the `ref` attribute of the tag which element you want to access: `<div ref="elementRef">`.
+`const elementRef = useRef()` creates a ref.
+Then `elementRef` is assigned to the `ref` attribute of the tag which element you want to access: `<div ref="elementRef">`.

-Finally, after component mounting, `elementRef.current` contains the DOM element instance.
+`elementRef` after mounting will contain the DOM element instance.
 When the component is mounted is [detected](react-useeffect-explanation/#31-component-did-mount) using `useEffect()` hook with an empty array as a dependency.

 Open the [demo](https://codesandbox.io/s/competent-grass-89so21?file=/src/Main.jsx) and you'll see the element logged to the console.

 Ok, then what is the limitation of this approach?
 A problem appears when the element is not rendered directly in the body of the component, but rather in a child component.
-The simple approach of using a ref does not work in this case.
+The described approach of using a ref does not work in this case.
 Let me show you why.

 Let's modify the previous example by extracting the `<div>Hello, World!</div>` into a child component `<HelloWorld>`.
 Also, let's create a prop `ref` on `<HelloWorld>`, to which `<Main>` assigns `elementRef`: